tomascandeias/IES_89123/lab1/README.md

 ## E) Docker automatically prepares the required volume space as you start a container.
 Why is it important that you take an extra step configuring the volumes for a (production) database?

 Se queremos ter persistência numa base dados a correr num container, usamos volumes para mapear uma localização no disco do host numa localização no container.
-Desta forma, as leituras/escritas do container são feitas no host, e assim os dados não estão dependentes da execucação do mesmo, garantindo a que a base de dados no container tem persistência.
+Desta forma, as leituras/escritas do container são feitas no host, e assim os dados não estão dependentes da execucação do mesmo, garantindo a que a base de dados no container tenha persistência.